ShoutToMe/stm-sdk-android/setup.md

 The Shout to Me Android SDK has the following dependencies:

 ### Google Play Services
-The Shout to Me SDK Android SDK uses [Google Play Services](https://developers.google.com/android/guides/overview) for location and notification functionality.
+The Shout to Me SDK Android SDK uses [Google Play Services](https://developers.google.com/android/guides/overview) for the following functionality.

+* Determining the user's location
+* Registering the user for Google Cloud Messaging
+* Managing geotargeted notifications with geofences

 Add the following to your gradle file in the dependencies section if you have not already integrated to Google Play Services.

 ```gradle
 dependencies {